-In order to make the most of your bitcoin and keep your coins secure, it’s essential to use a trusted cryptocurrency exchange.
+In order to trade bitcoin safely and keep your coins secure, it’s essential to use a trusted cryptocurrency exchange.
 We have found and compared all the leading platforms so you know you’re making the right choice.

 What are the best exchanges?